firehol/blocklist-ipsets/README.md

 2. Github provides (via `git pull`) a unified way of updating all the lists together.
 Pulling this repo regularly on your machines, you will update all the IP lists at once.

-3. Github provides version control.
+3. Github also provides a unified version control.
 Using it we can have a history of what each list has done, which IPs or subnets were added and which were removed.

 4. I have spent a huge amount of time harvesting these lists, testing them and understanding how we can improve the security of public services.
 I have concluded that using such lists is a key component of internet security.
 These lists share knowledge between us, allowing us to learn from each other and effectively isolate fraudsters and attackers from our services.